-A stepping stone plant is a groundcover that tolerates foot traffic, though some plants can be stepped on more than others.
+A stepping stone plant is a groundcover that tolerates foot traffic, though some plants can be stepped or walked on more than others.
 Light traffic plants can withstand occasional traffic; moderate traffic up to a couple of times a day; and heavy traffic bears foot traffic three or more times a day.

 Soil amendments such as humus or compost are extremely beneficial; nearly all plants grow better in soil that retains moisture, drains well, and is fairly fertile.
 Pathways tend to be drier and more compacted than the rest of the yard.
 An added mixture of soil, sand and small gravel improves poor draining compacted soil.
 While each plant variety has its own planting and watering recommendations, walkway plants will need water frequently for the first 2 to 4 weeks, or until the plants are established.